cisagov/ScubaGear/baselines/defender.md

 - _Last modified:_ June 2023

 #### MS.DEFENDER.4.2v1
-The custom policy SHOULD be applied in Exchange, OneDrive, Teams Chat, and Devices.
+The custom policy SHOULD be applied in Exchange, OneDrive, SharePoint, Teams chat, and Devices.
 - _Rationale:_ Unauthorized disclosures may happen through Microsoft 365
                services or endpoint devices.
 Data loss prevention